melisandres/tag-you-write/services/README.md

 ### 3. Frontend Polling (Second Fallback)
 - Used if SSE connection fails
 - Regular AJAX calls to controller endpoints
-- Uses the same `EventPollingService` as SSE
+- Uses the same `DataFetchService` as SSE
 - Configurable polling intervals

 ## Adding a New Event Type